 Yogurt is an important food for those with inflammatory based illness.
 It is important for our optimum health that we have good bacteria within our intestinal tract.
 Some medications will kill these bacteria.
 Fortunately consuming a probiotic yogurt on a regular basis will help to replenish these good bacteria.

 Cherries are another good food for those who suffer from Arthritis.
 Not only are Cherries a strong anti-inflammatory but they also contain a compound known as Anthocyanins which are a natural pain killer.

 A surprising food fact: It is generally understood that cooking food can reduce the nutrients within them but in the case of some antioxidant rich foods the opposite is true.
 Steaming can increase the antioxidant content.
-Sweet potato, spinach, tomatoes, white potatoes, red and green peppers, red and white cabbage, broccoli, asparagus, and carrots all show an increase in antioxidants by over fifty percent when steamed compared to raw.
+Sweet potato, spinach, tomatoes, white potatoes, red and green peppers, red and white cabbage, broccoli, asparagus, and carrots all show an increase in antioxidants by up to fifty percent when steamed compared to raw.

 There are a number of foods which may initiate an inflammatory response by the body's immune system but it is cheese and other dairy products that are considered to be at the top of the list for foods most likely to trigger an inflammatory response.

 Other foods that rank high on the list of possible triggers for autoimmune based illness are corn, wheat, oats, rye, eggs, citrus fruits, nuts, sugar, salt, coffee, and nightshade plants such as tomatoes, white potatoes, red and green bell peppers, chili peppers, eggplant and tobacco.